RF-dragon/Ramox/README.en.md

 ### Notice

-The program can only be used for learning purpose, it should NOT be used for commercial purposes.
-Abuse of this program might lead to violation of Agreement on Software License and Service of Tencent Weixin.
+The program can only be used for learning purposes, it should NOT be used for commercial purposes.
+Abuse of this program might lead to a violation of the Agreement on Software License and Service of Tencent Weixin.
 Please only use this program according to the agreement.
-We will not be responsible of any legal consequences brought by violation of Agreement on Software License and Service of Tencent Weixin.
+We will not be responsible for any legal consequences brought by the violation of the Agreement on Software License and Service of Tencent Weixin.

 ## Development environment

 - Windows 11 25330.1000
 - Python 3.8

 Not tested in other systems or environments.
-A successful deploying is not guaranteed.
+A successful deployment is not guaranteed.

 ## Installation